 - Optimize technology costs and savings – freeing up crucial resources

 - Focus IT efforts on the right priorities – creating greater process efficiency

 - Implement enterprise level solutions – aligning IT and business goals

-- Short & long-term boosts in productivity – improving user engagement
+- Short- and long-term boosts in productivity – improving user engagement

-- Improved security & security management – mitigating risks and threats
+- Improved security and security management – mitigating risks and threats

-- Modernize technology & services – using the right tech for the right process
+- Modernize technology and services – using the right tech for the right process

 Many organizations that outsource the CIO function choose to outsource portions of their IT department as well.
 It is typically recommended for organizations to spend anywhere between one and seven percent of their revenue on information and technology services.
 A chief benefit of outsourcing aspects of IT is that it can help bring that spend under control if it’s too much.
 Conversely, if an organization feels unable to meet the recommended spend on IT, or if it hopes to achieve more with less, outsourcing sections of IT can make that dollar go further in the short term.

 It is becoming more and more common for businesses of all sizes to outsource aspects of their IT needs.
 Over the course of the past several years, organizations have begun to shift their technology model.
 Where businesses once owned and operated the majority of their technology, they are now opting for a more cost efficient and process efficient model of acquiring technology by leasing it from an equipment provider.
 In response, businesses have begun to outsource the talent as well as the equipment.

 If a business has outsourced IT from a tactical perspective, it makes having the strategic perspective of an outsourced CIO even more important.
 The outsourced CIO has a strong ability to engage numerous vendors to provide the best possible solutions for the business.